 Medicare inpatient services are reimbursed based upon pre-established rates for diagnostic-related groups.
 Medicare outpatient services and certain defined capital and medical education costs related to Medicare beneficiaries are paid based on a cost-reimbursement methodology.
 Final reimbursement is determined as a result of audits by the intermediary of annual cost reports submitted by the Medical Center.
-Reports on the results of such audits have been received through June 30, 2013 for Medicare and June 30, 2014 for Medi-Cal.
+Reports on the results of such audits have been received through June 30, 2013 for Medicare and June 30, 2015 for Medi-Cal.
 Adjustments as a result of such audits are recorded in the year the amounts can be determined.

-In addition, for the Medicare and Medi-Cal programs, the Medical Center has established liability reserves in the aggregate amount of \$16,265,000, for settlement included in the line item "Accrued Liabilities" for cost report settlement reserves covering the period from fiscal year 2005-06 through fiscal year 2015-16.
+In addition, for the Medicare and Medi-Cal programs, the Medical Center has established liability reserves in the aggregate amount of \$50,169,000, for settlement included in the line item "Accrued Liabilities" for cost report settlement reserves covering the period from fiscal year 2005-06 through fiscal year 2016-17.
 In accordance with the California Medi-Cal 2020 Waiver, the Medical Center receives an interim per diem payment in Medi-Cal revenue under Fee-for-Service program (FFS), Public Hospital Redesign and Incentive in Medi-Cal program (PRIME) a Medi-Cal incentive program aimed for improvement activities for specific delivery system for the hospitals, and a Global Payment Program (GPP) to provide support for the delivery of more cost effective and higher value care for indigent, uninsured individuals.
 In addition, it also includes a Whole Person Care Pilot (WPC), a competitive grant awarded to the Medical Center effective 2016 to improve and coordinate care for health, behavioral health, and social services, for the high risk population through more efficient and effective use of resources.
-For the fiscal year ended June 30, 2016, the Medical Center has recorded \$47,170,000 of PRIME revenue, \$30,573,000 of GPP revenue, and \$3,669,000 of WPC revenue.
-Medicare revenue represented 16 percent and Medi-Cal revenue represented 56 percent of the net revenue.
+For the fiscal year ended June 30, 2017, the Medical Center has recorded \$47,170,000 of PRIME revenue, \$28,395,000 of GPP revenue, and \$9,784,000 of WPC revenue.
+Medicare revenue represented 15 percent and Medi-Cal revenue represented 60 percent of the net revenue.

-NOTE 13 - PENSION PLANS
+NOTE 14 - PENSION PLANS

 Ventura County participates in the VCERA and SRP which are subject to GASB Statement No. 68.
-A summary of the pension amounts for the County's plans at June 30, 2016 is as follows (in thousands):
+Ventura County also participates in Management Retiree Health Benefits Program which is subject to GASB Statement No. 73.
+A summary of the pension amounts for the County's plans at June 30, 2017 is as follows (in thousands):